AVEVA/sample-adh-security_management-python/README.md

 1. Create a user and invite them to the Tenant
 1. Create a Type
 1. Create a Stream
-1. Add the created role to the created stream's access control list (ACL) using a PUT REST call
+1. Add the custom role to the example type, example stream, and streams collection access control lists using PUT
 1. Add the 'Tenant Member' role to the created stream's access control list (ACL) using a PATCH REST call
 1. Change the owner of the created stream
 1. Retrieve the access rights of the example stream
-1. Verify the results of the above steps
+1. (Test only) Verify the results of the above steps
-1. Cleanup the created stream, type, role, and user
+1. (Test only) Cleanup the created stream, type, role, and user

 ## Configuring the sample